Skip to main content

 Schema Evolution

 Schema evolution allows your data structures to change over time while maintaining compatibility with previously serialized data.
-Fory Go supports this through compatible mode.
+Fory Go supports this through compatible mode, which is the default for both xlang and native mode.

 How It Works